-Ear Pinning Seattle
+Ear Pinning Tacoma

 Ear surgery, also know as otoplasty, refines the size and appearance of large or prominent ears.
 This procedure can improve prominently set ears that extend away from the head, or reduce the appearance of disproportionately large ears.

 Anyone who is uncomfortable with the shape or appearance of their ears can benefit from otoplasty.
 Ear surgery is often performed on adolescents who are self-conscious about the size or angle of their ears.
 It is safe to perform otoplasty on children as young as five or six, as by then the ear is nearly fully developed.

 Adults can equally benefit from otoplasty if seeking to refine the shape of their ears.
 The ears play an important role in defining the overall shape of one’s head.
 Abnormally shaped ears can cause facial features to appear out of alignment.

 Older individuals may benefit as well, finding that with age their ears have become out of proportion with the rest of their head, causing their ears to seem larger in comparison.